rcarrata/rcarrata.github.io/_posts/2023-02-26-supply-chain-1.md

 The SUNBURST supply attacks in 2020 directed the attention on the importance of how software is built, and what vulnerabilities are potentially left open by that process.

-But this was not the only Supply Chain Attack in history, examples such as Kaseya Ransomware Attack, [CodeCov](https://blog.gitguardian.com/codecov-supply-chain-breach/) or [Log4j Vulnerability](https://www.cisa.gov/uscert/apache-log4j-vulnerability-guidance) among others, are also excellent examples of supply chain attacks affecting thousands of systems and companies, causing inimaginable losses of data and money.
+But this was not the only Supply Chain Attack in history.
+Examples such as the Kaseya Ransomware Attack, [CodeCov](https://blog.gitguardian.com/codecov-supply-chain-breach/), or [Log4j Vulnerability](https://www.cisa.gov/uscert/apache-log4j-vulnerability-guidance) among others, are also excellent examples of supply chain attacks affecting thousands of systems and companies, causing unimaginable losses of data and money.

 ## OpenSSF and CNCF Tag-Security